global-asp/asp-new/af/0003_skoolklere.md

 # Skoolklere

 ##
-Hierdie rok is te lank.
+Hierdie rok is lank.

 ##
-Hierdie trui is te groot.
+Hierdie trui is groot.

 ##
 Hierdie sak is groot.